samikeijonen/wp-a11y-speak/README.md

 ### assets/scripts/filter-cities.js

-In Javascript we do two examples:
+In `assets/scripts/filter-cities.js` file we have two examples:

 1. Filter cities from pre-made array.
 1. Filter posts by category using WordPress REST API.